wp-plugins/wp-tiger/readme.txt

-=== Wordpress vTiger CRM Lead Capture Plugin ===
+=== WordPress VtigerCRM Lead/Contact Capture Plugin ===
 Contributors: Smackcoders
 Tags: crm, admin, administration, automatic, contact, form, list, newsletter, plugin, shortcode, sidebar, widget, widgets, wordpress, crm, vtiger, lead, wptiger
 Requires at least: 3.1
 Tested up to: 3.5.1
-Stable tag: 2.0.0
+Stable tag: 2.1.0
-Version: 2.0.0
+Version: 2.1.0
 Author: [Smackcoders](http://profiles.wordpress.org/smackcoders/)
 Donate link: http://www.smackcoders.com/donate.html
 License: GPLv2 or later

-An easy to use plugin integrates Word Press contact form with vtigerCRM.
+An easy to use plugin integrates WordPress contact form with VtigerCRM.

 == Description ==

-Wp-tiger plugin helps to easily capture leads to vtigerCRM from your word press through a contact form.
+WP-Tiger plugin helps to easily capture leads to VtigerCRM from your word press through a contact form.
 Short code can used in page, post and separate short code for widgets as well.

 **Features**

-*    Admin can fetch vtigerCRM lead/contact fields directly to wordpress forms.
+*    Admin can fetch VtigerCRM lead fields directly into WordPress forms.
-*    Options to enable/disable and make fields mandatory.
+*    Options to enable/disable fields to displayed in form.
 *    Short code to integrate form in post / page.
 *    Separate short code to integrate form even as widget in sidebar.
-*    Capture WP members to vtigerCRM contacts.
+*    Capture newly registered WP members to VtigerCRM contacts.

 **In [Pro version](http://store.smackcoders.com/connectors/wp-vtiger-pro.html) you can enjoy most advances features like**

-*    Unlike free version, the pro version uses Web services to communicate with vtigerCRM.
+*    Unlike free version, the pro version uses Web services to communicate with VtigerCRM.
-*    Capture both lead and contacts from wordpress to vtigerCRM.
+*    Capture both lead and contacts from WordPress to VtigerCRM.
+*    Admin can fetch both VtigerCRM lead/contact fields directly to WordPress forms.
+*    Control Options to enable/disable the visibility of form fields to be displayed
-*    Change the position order of the fields from wp dashboard itself.
+*    Change the position order of the fields from WordPress dashboard itself.
 *    Change the display label of the fields
-*    Set mandatory fields using wp-tiger pro options.
+*    Set mandatory fields using WP-Tiger Pro options.
-*    Add Captcha feature to reduce risk of spam bots.
+*    Add captcha feature to reduce risk of spam bots.
+*    Short codes to integrate both contact and lead capture form in post/page.
+*    Separate short code to integrate form even as widget in sidebar.
 *    Can generate shortcodes separately for page/post and mini widget forms to accommodate within any theme sidebar.
 So no design modification needed.
+*    Capture new registered WP members directly to VtigerCRM contacts.
-*    You can sync old registered members to vtigerCRM contacts.
+*    You can sync old registered members to VtigerCRM contacts.

 **Additional Features for Free Version**